maxitg/SetReplace/README.md

 * `"MaxEvents"`: limit the number of individual replacements (in the [`SetReplace`](#setreplace) function meaning).
 * `"MaxGenerations"`: limit the number of generations (steps in [`SetReplaceAll`](#setreplace) meaning), same as specifying steps directly as a number in `WolframModel`.
-* `"MaxVertices"`: limit the number of vertices in the *final* state only (the total count throughout history might be larger).
+* `"MaxVertices"`: limit the number of vertices in the *final* state only (the total count throughout evolution might be larger).
 This limit stops evolution if the next event, if applied, would put the state over the limit.
 Note once such an event is encountered, the evolution stops immediately even if other matches exist that would not put the vertex count over the limit.
 * `"MaxVertexDegree"`: limit the number of final state edges in which any particular vertex is involved.
 Works in a similar way to `"MaxVertices"`.
 * `"MaxEdges"`: limit the number of edges (set elements) in the final state.
 Works similarly to `"MaxVertices"`.